stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-My guess is: most people don't understand what they are doing. 🙄 They see Nvidia price spiked so they buy AMD instead since it didn't spike.
+Most people don't understand what they are doing. 🙄

 &nbsp;

-❌And they think they will get a better deal with AMD.
+They see Nvidia price spiked so they buy AMD hoping it does the same.

 &nbsp;

+❌They think they will get a better deal with AMD.

+&nbsp;

-✅But we just looked at the competition economics historical analysis.
+✅We just looked at competition financial analysis.

 &nbsp;